system76/docs/_articles/disaster-recovery.md

 #### Restoring Your Data

+Once we have our data backed up we can reinstall the OS if we are ready to do that step.
+Now that we reinstalled the OS we can start restoring our data.
 To restore your data with Deja Dup, select the **Overview** page, then click the **Restore...** button.
 This will allow you to select the location containing the Deja Dup backup folder, and will copy the data from the most recent backup to its original location.

 ![Restoring data in Deja-Dup](/images/backup/deja_overview.png)